Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Automatic-Manual SBST

 \NAME has four inputs: a model of the system to be tested~(\system); an assumption on the system inputs~($\asmpt$), a time budget~($\budget$), and a requirement ($\requirement$).
 The output of \NAME is a failure-revealing test case ($\texttt{tc}(\inputs)$) or an indication that no failure-revealing test case was found (NFF --- No Failure Found) within the time budget.

-To detect a failure-revealing test case, \NAME iteratively repeats the steps presented in figure~\ref{fig:bee}: \begin{itemize}[leftmargin=*] \item \emph{Input Generation} (\phase{1}).
+To detect a failure-revealing test case, \NAME iteratively repeats the steps presented in~\Cref{fig:bee}: \begin{itemize}[leftmargin=*] \item \emph{Input Generation} (\phase{1}).
 It generates an input~($\inputs$) for the system model~($\system$) that satisfies the assumption~($\asmpt$); \item \emph{System Execution} (\phase{2}).
 It runs the system model ($\system$) with the generated input ($\inputs$) and obtains a system execution ($\system(\inputs)$). \item \emph{Fitness Assessment} (\phase{3}).
 It computes the fitness value ($\fitness(\system(\inputs))$) associated with the obtained system execution ($\system(\inputs)$) and assesses whether the fitness value is below a threshold value. \end{itemize} A test case ($\texttt{tc}(\inputs)$) associated with the input ($\inputs$) is failure-revealing if: (a)~the input satisfies the assumption ($\asmpt$), i.e., $\inputs \models \asmpt$, and (b)~the fitness value ($\fitness(\system(\inputs))$) is smaller than a threshold value (typically the value $0$).
+Typically, the fitness value is negative if the property is violated and positive otherwise.
+In addition, the higher the positive value computed by $f_a$, the further the system is from violating its requirement, while lower negative values indicate that the system is further from satisfying its requirement~\cite{fainekos2006robustness,Fainekos2019,Falstar,menghi2019generating,DBLP:conf/arch/ErnstABCDFFG0KM21}.

 The \NAME framework terminates when a failure-revealing test case ($\texttt{tc}(\inputs)$) is detected or when the framework exceeds the time budget ($\budget$) without finding any failure-revealing test case.
 For the former case, \NAME returns the failure-revealing test case.
 For the latter case, \NAME returns the NFF value.